 HI-TECH Software.

-SourceBoost IDE also does not include programming application.
-There is no recommended
+SourceBoost IDE does not include a device programming application either.
+There is no

-programmer software since almost all available on the market can be used.
-The only
+recommended programmer software since almost all those available on the market can be used.

-requirement of the external programming application is its ability to open an input file
+The only requirement for the external programming application is the ability to open an input

 an external simulator.

-Staring from the version 5.2.2 SourceBoost IDE uses make to build a project.
-When user issues a build command SourceBoost IDE creates a makefile that contains rules enabled in the Build dialog and than calls make.
-Make than compares the time stamp of the input and output files for each rule and calls an action associated with a rule only if input files are newer than output files.
-Thus if a project was already compiled and it's sources weren't changed the build command will not compile it again.
+Staring from the version 5.2.2, SourceBoost IDE uses make to build a project.
+When the user issues a build command, SourceBoost IDE creates a makefile that contains rules enabled in the Build dialog, and then calls make.
+Make then compares the time stamp of the input and output files for each rule, and calls an action associated with a rule only if input files are newer than output files.
+Thus if a project was already compiled and its sources weren't changed, the build command will not compile it again.

 Compilation converts C or C++ code into an assembly file.
 The structure of